SpellholdStudios/Expanded_Thief_Stronghold/README.md

 ###### That's where this mod comes in - it expands quite a bit on the original stronghold, fixes some existing bugs and has a lot of (I hope) cute touches.
 </p>
 </details><br>

+**Note:** This mod that was first released at <a href="http://blucher.fortunecity.com/bgstuff/bgstuff.html">Gebhard Blucher's web page</a>.
+As this site is no more available since many years, it was time to save it from disappearance.
+It is now hosted at Spellhold Studios with Gebhard Blucher's authorization.

 <div align="right"><a href="#top">Back to top</a></div>